-I tend to steer clear of carrot ginger soup in restaurants.
+I typically steer clear of carrot and ginger soup in restaurants.
 The bright orange steamy promise is too often met by a disappointingly bland, thin soup that tends to leave me hungry and unsatisfied.

-This soup is different – based on a recipe from the Moosewood Cookbook, I kick up the seasoning, use homemade chicken stock, and top with full fat yogurt for a satisfying meal that even my soup-fearing children love.
+This soup is different.
+It's based on a recipe from the Moosewood Cookbook, but I kick up the seasoning, use homemade chicken stock, and top with full fat yogurt for a satisfying meal that even my soup-fearing children love.

 - 2 pounds carrots – washed, trimmed, and cut into chunks